Also known as: Threatened miscarriage, Threatened spontaneous abortion, Abortion - threatened or Threatened abortion

 If you know you are (or are likely to be) pregnant and you have any symptoms of threatened miscarriage, contact your prenatal health care provider right away.

 It is better to treat health problems before you get pregnant than to wait until you are already pregnant.
-Miscarriages that are caused by body-wide (systemic) diseases can be prevented by detecting and treating the disease before becoming pregnant.
-Being obese or having uncontrolled diabetes can increase your risk of miscarriage.
+Miscarriages caused by diseases that affect your whole body, such as high blood pressure, are rare.
+But you can prevent these miscarriages by detecting and treating the disease before becoming pregnant.

 Katz VL.
 Spontaneous and recurrent abortion: etiology, diagnosis, treatment.
 In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 16.